Best 14 CI/CD Tools You Must Know

 - Run batches of tests in parallel and get feedback quickly

-- Creates images and pushes into a registry
+- Creates images and pushes them into a registry

 - Per-environment permissions that allow developers and testers to deploy to their environments on-demand while the production stays locked down